 Forensic Behavioral Science Degree Overview

 A passion for making the world safer and more secure.
 A desire to prevent, investigate, and mitigate conflict and violence.
+A passion to work within the criminal justice system.
 A commitment to addressing and managing crises methodically and scientifically.
 These are the qualities shared by the students and faculty of the Master of Science in Forensic Behavioral Science Degree Program offered by the California School of Forensic Studies (CSFS) at Alliant International University.
-If you’re looking to make a difference in your community, enroll in our Master’s in Forensic Behavioral Science degree today.
+If you have the critical thinking skills, interest in mental illness and human behavior, and you're looking to make a difference in your community, enroll in our Master's in Forensic Behavioral Science degree today.

 Faculty and Admissions

 Get the information you need about our Forensic Behavioral Science degree to start your Alliant experience.
 Browse our diverse list of faculty members, or see the latest admission requirements for your desired program.

 Graduate students in our master’s program will create a professional e-portfolio of work that will help them advance and enhance their forensic behavior science careers from the moment they graduate.

 The program also offers several concentrations, such as: Criminal Behavior; Forensic Linguistics; Forensic Victimology; Professional Security & Protection; and Trial Consulting so that students can translate their education into impact across a variety of specialties.